 Forms of McGill Guide

-There are two main forms of McGill guide to the legal citation:
+There are two main forms of McGill guide to the legal citation to use in legal research:

 - Pinpoints: Canadian legal citation is about a serious and proper referencing to another source.
 You can use it to present your main evidence and the experts do not use it to identify the source completely.
 They use it to mark a certain paragraph or page of the source they use.
 That is why it is called a pinpoint.